rackylaguerta/swisspine/README.md

 This Azure DevOps pipeline consists of two jobs: one for running unit tests and another for building and pushing Docker images.

-The Helm chart being deployed in this pipeline corresponds to the Flask API application.

 ## Pipeline Structure

 ### 1. Run Unit Tests